 Many incidents are preventable, as long as you take a proactive approach to health and safety.
-By putting in place a system to identify hazards and manage risks, you can prevent workplace injuries and diseases.
+By putting in place a system to identify hazards and manage risk, you can prevent workplace injuries and diseases.
 There are three basic steps:

 - Identify hazards — Consider every area of your workplace when looking for hazards.
 Think about conditions or work activities that could put your workers or guests at risk (e.g., unguarded machinery, a wet floor).
 Ask your staff if they have any specific health and safety concerns.

 - Assess the risks — Once you’ve identified a hazard, evaluate the risks associated with it.
 There are two basic questions to ask when considering a hazard: how likely is an incident, and how serious would it be if it occurred?
 A risk assessment will help you prioritize the hazards so you know which ones to deal with first.

 - Control the risks — Once you’ve identified the hazards and assessed the risks, look for ways to control them.
 The basic types of controls are elimination, substitution, engineering controls, administrative controls, and personal protective equipment.

 Whenever feasible, eliminate the hazard so there’s no risk of injury.
 Ask the following:

 - Is the task necessary to begin with?

 - Can the hazardous part of the task be removed?